thisissahulhameed/frontend_blog/README.md

 Use of Redux Persist:
     to persist all the data even after the app is refreshed it stores all the data in internal memory

+Added a file(_redirects) inside public folder in order to prevent netlify broken page error 404